A May 20th and 21st, 2022 Conference

 Jean-Christian Vinel is Associate Professor in American history at Paris-Diderot.
 He is the author of The Employee: A Political History, (Penn 2013), and the forthcoming anthology The New Deal Political Economy and Its Discontents, co-edited with Romain Huret and Nelson Lichtenstein also with the University of Pennsylvania Press.

-Leandra Zarnow is an assistant professor in the Department of History and affiliated faculty in Women, Gender, and Sexuality Studies at University of Houston.
+Leandra Zarnow is an associate professor in the Department of History and affiliated faculty in Women, Gender, and Sexuality Studies and Jewish Studies at University of Houston.
 She is a specialist in modern U.S. women’s political, legal, and intellectual history with additional interests in media and transnational studies.
-Her first book, Battling Bella: The Protest Politics of Bella Abzug, will be published with Harvard University Press in November 2019.
-She is also co-editor with Stacie Taranto of Suffrage at 100: Women’s Uneven Road in American Politics Since 1920, to be published by Johns Hopkins University Press in 2020.
-Her work has appeared in Law & Social Inquiry, Journal of Policy History, Feminist Formations, and the collections No Permanent Waves and Breaking the Waves.
-She has provided commentary in Axios.com, the Houston Chronicle, and Houston’s NPR, Pacifica Radio, and PBS.
+Her first book, Battling Bella: The Protest Politics of Bella Abzug, was published by Harvard in 2019.
+She also co-edited with Stacie Taranto, Suffrage at 100: Women in American Politics since 1920, published by Johns Hopkins University Press in 2020.
+Zarnow’s next book with Liveright Publishing will reintroduce Heterodoxy, a vivacious feminist secret society that met in Greenwich Village and was a leading incubator of feminism in the early twentieth century.
+She also keeps busy co-directing a wide-ranging digital humanities project, Sharing Stories from 1977, which documents the participants of and legacy of the 1977 National Women’s Conference.
+This project received a National Endowment for the Humanities Collaborative Research grant in 2021.
+Her commentary on women in politics has appeared in Time, the Washington Post, Axios, the Houston Chronicle, and Houston’s NPR, Pacifica Radio, and PBS.

 Carl Bon Tempo, From the “Labor Question” to the “Immigration Question”: Work, Newcomers, and Politics across the Twentieth Century